 So, while around-the-clock phone and email support availability is a great feature, the added requirements to use them are a hassle.

 Robinhood is an excellent choice for many investors, but it’s far from the only brokerage on the block.
-If you’re looking for a brokerage with more features, support for mutual funds, or high-end active trading tools, any of these could be worth a look:
+If you’re looking for a brokerage with more features, support for mutual funds, or high-end active trading tools, these Robinhood alternatives are worth considering:

 Robinhood is a solid choice thanks to low costs and an easy-to-use active trading experience.
 However, it has some drawbacks that could have you looking for a brokerage with more features or different trade management practices.